Nickprovs/showcase/README.md

 ## License

 Distributed under the GNU GPLv3 License.
-See `LICENSE` for more information.
+See [License](LICENSE.md) for more information.

 <!-- ACKNOWLEDGEMENTS -->